 Italian Food is pretty Synonymous with New York.
 It has its own Big Bold New York Style Italian Cuisine that reminds you of Mafia Meals and Mob Boss Family Get-Togethers.
 It was this style of Red Sauce Italian we craved.

 Ideally, we would head to Little Italy for this but since time was running out on Our New York Adventure and our Luggage was in Times Square we looked for something a bit more Local.
 Tony’s Di Napoli fitted the bill perfectly.
 Serving massive Family Style dishes in a setting straight out of a Mob Film it was pretty much perfect for us.
 It might not be the finest in town and probably overcharged a bit for what we got but it was exactly the experience we were going for!

 Being still Lunch they offered Half Portions, instead of the Giant Family portions which served 2-3.
 This was perfect as we could try more than one item.
 We ordered the Ravioli and the Shrimp Linguine Both of which were excellent, and with drinks, the bill came to around $50 Which is not too bad considering the location and the huge portions.

 Subway to JFK

-After a good 40 mins in Security we were through to the lounges for a spot of Duty-Free, picking up some bargain Vodka and Patron Cafe, that meant we nearly missed the plane!
+After a good 40 mins in Security, we were through to the lounges for a spot of Duty-Free, picking up some bargain Vodka and Patron Cafe, which meant we nearly missed the plane!
 Well, Our Purchases nearly missed the plane.

 Virgin Atlantic Economy Classic to London Heathrow